 - 280 grams (2 cups-4 small or 2 large ) pears, peeled and chopped into almost 0.4 inch (1 cm) pieces

 - Place the flour, sugar and cinnamon in a small bowl and stir with a fork.
 Pour the melted butter and slowly mix with a fork.
 If you are using almond extract in the batter, you can add the chopped almonds into the mixture and stir with a fork.
 Set aside.
+If you are working in a hot environment, you can keep the crumble mixture in the fridge to keep the butter cold until needed.

 - Preheat the oven to 375°F(190°C).
 Line 12 non-stick standard paper liners into regular size 12 cup-cupcake/muffin pan and set aside.